bcgov/gwells/database/README.md

     ```
     psql -d gwells -U <user>```

-## Clear all data from which the live Search ran
+## Clear all data from which the live Submit ran

 Repeat steps 1-3, and then: